justinnoor/freebsd-handbook-pf-anchors/README.md

 block return out quick on egress inet from XXX.XXX.XX.XX to any
 ```

-There are many pros and cons to using *anchors*, all of which are completely situational.
-They can help reduce clutter in a ruleset by breaking it up into separate files, but managing multiple files could be cumbersome and hard to read.
-They can be useful for adding rules on-the-fly, however, someone must be present to add those rules.
+There are many pros and cons to using *anchors*, all of which are dependent on your needs.
+They can help reduce clutter from the main ruleset, but managing multiple files could be burdensome.
+They can be useful for adding rules on-demand, but someone must be present to add those rules.
 In other scenarios they are necessary for external applications that are designed to integrate with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html).